-SVB Credit Agreement
+2023 SVB Credit Agreement

-On October 31, 2009, the Company and Silicon Valley Bank ("SVB") entered into a credit agreement, as the same may from time to time be amended, modified, supplemented or restated, (the "SVB Credit Agreement"), which provided for a revolving line of credit up to \$10.0 million, as amended.
-The SVB Credit Agreement was most recently amended on April 29, 2022 to add 50% of eligible inventory to the previous borrowing base limited to 85% of eligible accounts receivable, subject to certain adjustments.
-Borrowings accrued interest on advance at a per annum rate equal to the greater of 0.75% above the Wall Street Journal prime rate ("Prime Rate").
+On November 7, 2023, we entered into a loan and security agreement (the "2023 SVB Credit Agreement") with Silicon Valley Bank, a division of First-Citizen Bank & Trust Company ("SVB"), which provides for a revolving line of credit up to \$10.0 million.
+The borrowing base is limited to 85% of eligible accounts receivable, subject to certain adjustments.
+Borrowings accrue interest on advance at a per annum rate equal to the greater of 8.50% and the Prime Rate.
+The maturity date is November 7, 2025.

-The SVB Credit Agreement required letters of credit to be secured by cash, which were classified as restricted cash in the accompanying condensed consolidated balance sheets.
-As of December 31, 2022, (i) outstanding letters of credit were \$18.6 million, (ii) outstanding borrowings were \$4.9 million, and (iii) availability under the revolving line of credit was \$0.
+The 2023 SVB Credit Agreement requires letters of credit to be secured by cash, which is classified as restricted cash in the accompanying consolidated balance sheets.
+As of March 30, 2024 and December 30, 2023, (i) outstanding letters of credit and restricted cash were \$12.4 million and \$12.4 million, respectively, (ii) outstanding borrowings were \$4.4 million and \$3.8 million, respectively, and (iii) availability under the revolving line of credit was \$0 and \$0, respectively.